University of Liverpool

 Training Orientation

 The essential aims of the programme are to equip trainees with a theoretical understanding of a wide range of clinical problems, models and approaches, together with essential clinical competencies and a variety of practical experiences and the acquisition of research and communication skills.
-There is also a focus on the professional aspects of the clinical psychologist's role and ensuring trainees are ready to enter the workforce as a Band 7 clinical psychologist, a junior lecturer in clinical psychology, or a clinical psychology research associate.
+There is also a focus on the professional aspects of the clinical psychologist's role and ensuring trainees are ready to enter the workforce as a Band 7 clinical psychologist.

 Academic Curriculum

-The academic content of the programme is organised within a series of teaching modules which provide detailed coverage of the theoretical and research bases of clinical psychology.
-Programme teaching units can be grouped into five sets as follows:
+The academic content of the programme is organised within a series of taught modules which provide detailed coverage of the theoretical and research bases of clinical psychology.
+Almost all teaching is in-person and face-to-face, and attendance at all teaching is mandatory.
+All modules of the programme are required and compulsory, and are as follows:

-Each trainee is allocated an Academic Advisor from amongst the staff team, who will support their learning and development for the duration of their training.
+Each trainee is allocated a Personal Tutor from amongst the staff team, who will support their learning and development for the duration of their training.
 The trainee-centred interim and annual review process provides a further opportunity for reflection on general progress and personal achievement across all aspects of the training programme.

 The programme begins with an introductory academic block of five weeks' duration, designed to equip trainees with the basic skills necessary for their first placement experience.
 Academic teaching continues on two days a week (Mondays and Tuesdays) during the university terms of the first year, reducing to one day (Mondays) in the second and third years.
 Terms are approximately 10 weeks long.
 At the beginning of each six-month placement, there will be a two-week teaching block, during which preparatory work, including coverage of relevant teaching areas, is undertaken for the forthcoming placement.
 Teaching is predominantly 09:30-16:30 (with one hour for lunch and breaks mid-morning/mid-afternoon) but trainees are expected to be available at the University from 09:00-17:00 for any additional meetings and to complete registration and feedback.